About the Movie Reviews

 What's With the Hate?

-I also make a lot of negative comments on the English dub in my reviews, and I confess the English voices grate my ears, personally, but you are not obligated to decide, just because I said it's bad, that you can never watch the English dub again.
-If I mention that the English dub actively makes some movie worse, then I'd encourage you to check out a fansub simply to discover a new, better side to the movie, but if you also love the English dub of it, or if you even think the English dub made it better (though I couldn't possibly fathom why), that's okay.
-There is an infinite number of reasons to like things, even if they have plot holes or inconsistent characters or whatever.
+Similarly, I make a lot of negative comments on the English dub in my reviews, but if you like the dub, more power to you; I'm not here to try to convince you to never watch the dub again.
+If I mention that the English dub actively makes some movie worse, then I'd definitely encourage you to check out a fansub simply to discover a new, better side to the movie, but if you also love the English dub, or even if you think the dub made it better, that's fine.